WestonHanners/ioswebgames/site/index.md

-# iOS Web Games
-Website collecting high-quality games that can be played in Mobile Safari.

 | Game Name | Description | Controller | KBM |
 |:----------|:------------|:----------:|:---:|
 | [Diablo 1](https://d07riv.github.io/diabloweb/) | Diablo 1 in a browser, requires mpq file.| No | Yes |